saltant-org/saltant/README.md

 + a script to execute (more on this next)
 + a set of environment variables consumed from the host
-+ a set of directories bound to host directories for reading or writing
-+ a directory bound to a host directory for streaming logs

 Additionally, the aforementioned script must satisfy two criteria: (1) the script to execute must be executable :open_mouth:; (2) the script to